mprenditore/markdown-cv/index.md

 __Site Reliability Engineer__, GIG, Malta

 - Migrate, whenever possible, services from a Windows to a GNU/Linux environment
-- Manage and optimize CI/CD;
+- Manage and optimize CI/CD to reduce deploy speed by 200%;
 - Develop a monitor ecosystem with the integration of different tools
 - Re-design the infrastructure to facilitate the migration from a monolithic application to micro-services combining Virtual Machines and containers
 - Developing of specific tools to reduce the daily routine to gain time to spend on other tasks
-- Optimizing RabbitMQ infrastructure to be more flexible and reliable
+- Optimize RabbitMQ infrastructure to sustain 100% more throughput while avoiding pileup of messages
 - Organize and coordinate services migration to cloud providers

 `2016/04 - 2017/12`
 __System Engineer__, DNX Corp, Malta

 - Manage the infrastructure (GNU/Linux environment)
+- Monitor all servers via Zabbix for performance analysis and alert system creating custom checks and templates
+- Contributed to Nagstamon OpenSource tool to improve Zabbix integration
+- Migrate monitoring from Nagios to Zabbix to remove over 90% of false positive alarms
+- Migrate our infrastructure on private cloud services (AWS/Cloudmonkey);
 - Manage servers via Salt Stack and BASH/Python scripting;
-- Migrate our infrastructure on private cloud services (AWS/Cloudmonkey);
-- Monitor all servers via Zabbix for performance analysis and alert system creating custom checks and templates
-- Monitor Logs via the integration of various tools (Logstash/Influxdb/Grafana)
+- Manage various logging/observability tools (Logstash/Influxdb/Grafana)

 `2015/08 - 2016/03`
 __System Engineer__, National Web Consulting, Italy